 Guess what little one?
 That diamond ring isn’t turning into anything but a family heirloom if you can keep quiet that long.

 New baby.
 New ring.
 What more does this new mother need?
-Unfortunately, she’s an E-Bay addict and goes on to buy more and more provisions, none of which are disposable diapers and baby formula.
+Unfortunately, she’s an E-Bay addict and goes on to buy more and more provisions, none of which are disposable diapers.

 - billy goat